ricardo-comar/identity-provider/README.md

 ### Bucket S3, Glaciar and Athena

 :construction:
-Will be available upon issue is implemented: #1
+Will be available upon issue is implemented
+- [ ] #1

 ## Workspace configuration